 Well, I thought, one week to recover from the blow and then back on the job.
 But that week passed and instead of getting better, I got much worse.
 The shoulder and arm were hardly bothering me, but the leg was much more swollen than the day after the blow and increasingly black.
 I made another visit to the emergency room and to the orthopedic surgeon and came back with my medical report: heavy intramuscular bruising.
 The orthopedic surgeon recommended a month and a half of absolute rest.
 And this told me at the end of September.

-I was about to say to him: "Doctor, you know that I have a contract in the form of a bib and that on December 9th I have to run a marathon.
-If I rest until the middle of November... when do I train?"
+I was about to tell him: "Doctor, you should know that I have a contract in the form of a bib and that I have to run a marathon on December 9.
+If I rest until mid-November, when do I train?

 (- ATTENTION.
 DON'T DO THIS AT HOME -)

 Instead I told him not to worry, that in a month and a half I would see him again.
 What was I going to tell him?
 Evidently the next day he was in the physio being tormented to reduce the hematoma and start gaining mobility.
 He was still limping ostensibly.

 Under his supervision I started to do some soft cycling to activate the circulation and start to allow the drainage of the bruise, but that was slow.
 8 weeks were left for the race, but at least I was moving.

 October 11th and I run again for the first time since the accident.
 Very smooth and still with my leg swollen, I do 5 km.
 A little longer the next day and I still have some discomfort.
 I dedicate the next days to gain a little more confidence in a very smooth way.

 Last week of October and the preparation begins.
 There are six weeks to go, the last of them being "tapering", so there are only five weeks of effective training.
 Little by little...